Lautum Regularization for Semi-supervised Transfer Learning: Experiments

 In order for the input images to fit the network's input we resized the MNIST and notMNIST images to $32$x$32$ pixels and transformed each of them to RGB format.
 Training was done using an Adam optimizer \cite{Kingma15Adam} and a mini-batch size of 50 inputs.
 With this network and using standard supervised training on the entire MNIST dataset we obtained a test accuracy of $99.01\%$ on MNIST.

-For each of the 4 transfer learning methods we examined three different splits of the notMNIST training dataset which consists of 200,000 samples to an unlabeled part and a labeled part: (1) unlabeled part of 199,950 samples and a labeled part of 50 samples; (2) unlabeled part of 199,900 samples and a labeled part of 100 samples; (3) unlabeled part of 199,800 samples and a labeled part of 200 samples.
+For each of the five transfer learning methods we examined three different splits of the notMNIST training dataset which consists of 200,000 samples to an unlabeled part and a labeled part: (1) unlabeled part of 199,950 samples and a labeled part of 50 samples; (2) unlabeled part of 199,900 samples and a labeled part of 100 samples; (3) unlabeled part of 199,800 samples and a labeled part of 200 samples.
 All three options use very few labeled samples in order to fairly represent realistic semi-supervised learning scenarios - in all three options 99.9\% or more of the training data is unlabeled.
 We used a decay rate of $\alpha = 0.999$ for the exponentially decaying moving average estimation of the 3 covariance matrices $\Sigma_w, \Sigma_{wx}, \Sigma_{xw}$, and a different value of $\lambda$ (which controls the weight of the Lautum regularization) in each scenario which we found to provide a good balance between the cross-entropy loss and the Lautum regularization.
-Using these settings we obtained the results shown in Figure~\ref{fig:MNIST_to_notMNIST}.
-Note that this figure shows the notMNIST test accuracy in the post-transfer epochs only.
-Also note that the appropriate values of $\lambda$ tend to be quite small as the values of the Lautum information tend to be large.

-It is noticeable from the results that using Lautum regularization encourages an initial post-transfer fast rise in the test accuracy on the target set.
-In addition, the combination of Lautum regularization and Temporal Ensembling yields even improved results, though the gap compared to Lautum regularization alone is closed as training continues in the case of 200 labeled samples.
-In general, the Temporal Ensembling method by itself does not yield very competitive results compared to standard training on the target training set.
-We conjecture the reason for this being this method's lack of ability to leverage semi-supervised fine-tuning for improved performance in a transfer learning setting.
+Using the settings outlined above we obtained the results shown in Table~\ref{table:MkMMD_TE_Lautum_Comparison_MNIST} for the MNIST $\rightarrow$ notMNIST case.
+The advantage of using Lautum regularization is evident from the results, as it outperforms the other compared methods in all the examined target training set splits.
+In general, the Temporal Ensembling method by itself does not yield very competitive results compared to standard transfer learning.
+However, the combination of Lautum regularization and Temporal Ensembling provides the best target test set accuracy over all the examined target training set splits.